Scientific Method

 - In conducting experiments, timing is crucial as behavior can vary on a yearly, monthly, or even hourly basis.

-- The size of the group should be large enough to ensure that the statistics can be accurately applied to the entire population.
+- The group size must be sufficiently big to guarantee that the statistics may be reliably generalized to the total population.

 Statistical Generalization